WISE-PaaS/edge-mock-temperature/README.md

 ![mqtt](./img/mqtt.png)

 ## 2. Confirm your own number
+log your pod name and you will get own number
 ![ChechNumber](./img/ChechNumber.png)

 ## 3. Fill in your number, mqtt can send to the correct topic